Andreyy96/final-project/README.md

 ### Group

-- any user can get all groups
+- any user can get all groups.
-- any user can create group (group name must be unique)
+- any user can create group (group name must be unique).

 ### Frontend

-- The button in the filter, when clicked, downloads an Excel file with orders
+- The button in the filter, when clicked, downloads an Excel file with orders.
 - Clicking on the logo in the header will take you to the orders page.
+- Only administrator can log in to the admin panel page.
+- If the access token has expired, it will be updated automatically if the refresh token has not expired yet.
+- create group is in the order update modal window.
+- Clicking on the logo takes you to the orders page.

 ## Installation